 We’ve built automation systems for immigration firms, SaaS companies, career colleges, and solo CPAs.
 Every successful project started with a map.
 Every failed project started with a tool.
+The pattern is consistent enough that we now refuse engagements where the client wants to skip mapping.

 What are the 5 steps to map any business process?

-Step 1: Name the process and define the trigger.
 Every process starts with something.
-A form submission, an email, a calendar event, a Slack message.
+A form submission, an email, a calendar event, a Slack message, a time of day.
 Write down exactly what kicks it off.

-Step 2: List every action in order.
 Walk through the process as if you’re training a new hire.
 Don’t skip steps.
 Don’t assume anything is obvious.
 If someone opens a browser tab, write that down.
+If they copy-paste from one tool to another, write that down.

-Step 3: Capture every decision point.
 Where does the process branch?
-“If the client is in Ontario, do X. If not, do Y.” Decision points are where most automation projects fail because nobody documented them.
+“If the client is in Ontario, do X. If not, do Y.” Decision points are where most automation projects fail because nobody documented the logic.

-Step 4: Document every exception.
 What happens when things go wrong?
 The file is missing.
 The client doesn’t respond.
 The data doesn’t match.
-According to Gartner’s 2023 Data Quality report, poor data quality costs organizations an average of $12.9 million per year.
 Exceptions aren’t edge cases.
 They’re where the real work lives.

-Step 5: Score and prioritize.
-Rate each process on three factors: Frequency (how often), Time (how long per occurrence), and Failure Cost (what happens when it goes wrong).
-Multiply all three for your automation priority score.
+Rate each process on three factors: Frequency (how often), Time (how long per run), and Failure Cost (what happens when it breaks).
+Multiply all three.
+The highest scores get automated first.

 What does a process mapping template look like?

-Here’s the template we use with every client.
-Fill one row per step in your process.
+A good template has one row per step and columns for trigger, tool, action, decision point, output, and exception handling.
 Don’t leave blanks.
 If a column doesn’t apply, write “N/A” so you know you considered it.
+This format forces completeness and makes handoffs easy.

 | Step # | Trigger | Tool Used | Action | Decision Point | Output | Exception Handling |